-Dogs that run away, usually escape for one of two common reasons: they’re following an alluring scent (including during mating season!), or they were escaping in panic, often as a result of a terrifying sound (like fireworks).
-While lost cats hide, lost dogs ROAM!
+Dogs that run away, usually escape for one of three reasons: they’re following an alluring scent, they were escaping in panic, often as a result of a terrifying sound, or a gate that was supposed to be closed was left open.
+While lost cats hide, lost dogs roam.
 How far your dog will travel depends on a few things:

 - Weather: Bad weather is a barrier for traveling as much distance.